 The Television Production BA Honours course at Westminster is well equipped with professional standard equipment and facilities.
-Our Skillset Media Academy status ensures that a high level of technical facilities at Westminster is always maintained.

 The course is well stocked across the whole production process:

 We have access to a wide range of production planning rooms and classroom space throughout the Harrow Campus and access to rooms on other University sites in Central London.
 The majority are equipped with computers and viewing facilities.

 The University also contains a 60-seater preview theatre on the Harrow Campus and the Cinema where the Lumiere brothers projected their first public screening.